teoshibin/COMP2042_CW_hcyst2/README.md

    [See Example level](src/main/java/com/tsb/frogger/world/levels/Level_001.java)
    [See LevelSelector](src/main/java/com/tsb/frogger/world/LevelSelector.java)

-7. **Extra note** :
-    Removing levels will corrupt the save file, when it does simply remove the [saveGame.ser](src/main/resources/com/tsb/frogger/save) save file will do
+   >**Note** : Removing levels will corrupt the save file, when it does simply remove the [saveGame.ser](src/main/resources/com/tsb/frogger/save) save file will do

 [Back to content](#content)